Our Services

 If you notice these signs, prompt medical evaluation is essential.

 If you suspect DVT or notice any sudden chest pain, shortness of breath, or coughing up blood (possible pulmonary embolism), seek emergency care immediately.
-For non-emergency concerns after travel, you can use a free AI-powered Deep Vein Thrombosis (DVT) symptom checker to help assess your symptoms and determine whether you need medical attention.
+For non-emergency concerns after travel, you can take a free AI symptom assessment to help evaluate your symptoms and get personalized guidance on whether you need medical attention.

 Once diagnosed, DVT treatment aims to prevent clot growth and reduce PE risk.
 Common approaches include: